 What Causes Wood Rot?

-The fungal spores that cause wood to rot are all around us.
-Fortunately, they are not always active, and rot damage does not occur overnight.
-Dry rot is a common type of wood rot in which wood is attacked by fungi.
-The fungi destroy the parts of the wood that make it strong and firm.
+Wood rot is caused by fungal spores that occur naturally and are all around us.
+These spores are fortunately not always active, and wood rot damage is not something that will happen over night.
+The most common type of wood rot is called "dry rot."
+Dry rot occurs when wood is attacked by fungi that destroy the parts of the wood that make it firm, leading to the wood feeling soft.

 Most of the strategies for fighting dry rot throughout the house begin with your roof.
-If your roof is not sound and your gutters are clogged or misaligned, tremendous amounts of water can enter your home and saturate the ground around your foundation (which can also allow water to seep into your home).
+If your roof is not sound and your gutters are misaligned or clogged, large volumes of water can enter your home and can begin to saturate the earth around your home's foundation.
+This can also set the stage for water to begin to seep into your home!
 So, the first rule of home care is to make sure your roof is leak-free and in good repair.
 As a leading roofing contractor in Greater Hartford, we offer comprehensive roofing services, including a variety of roof repairs to help you maintain your roof's condition.

-JP Carroll Roofing also understands that the roof is more than a barrier to rain and snow.
-It is also where your home exhales!
-A properly vented roof also expels much of the water vapor that builds up in the home and plays an important role in keeping the moisture content in building materials to safe levels.
+JP Carroll Roofing also understands that the roof of your home is so much more than a barrier to keep out the elements.
+Roofs are also where your home exhales, so proper ventilation is of utmost importance to prevent wood rot from occurring.
+A roof that is properly vented will also allow the water vapor that occurs inside your home a place to escape.
+Ventilation plays an important role in keeping the moisture content in building materials at safe levels.

 Called convection, or the “stack effect,” replacement air may also be drawn from wall cavities that surround the lower levels of your home – and even from your basement.
 The stack effect normally helps maintain low moisture levels throughout your home.

 Everyone tells me how good my roof looks now!- Sam